 Please don’t take your first-day cues from any movie where the teacher stands on a desk.
 The first day of class should be the most structured day of the year, not the most exciting.
 It’s all about setting the tone so that you can teach with minimum drama the rest of the year.
 Your first-day lesson plan is really more of a checklist, and it should include the following elements, most of which will take less time than you expect.

 Here’s what to include in your first-day-of-school lesson plans

 - Meeting students at the door and quietly directing them to an assigned seat.

-- Taking attendance and processing no-show students while the class works quietly.
+- Taking attendance and processing late and no-show students while the class works quietly.
 (What are they working on?
 Probably some of these first-day handouts.)

-- Arranging paperwork for the office while the class works quietly.
+- Arranging any necessary paperwork for the office while the class works quietly.

 - Learning as many of your students’ names as possible while the class works quietly.

 - Collecting parent contact information before students realize they don’t want you to have their parents’ contact information (while the class works quietly).

 - Explaining expectations and/or practicing procedures, depending on the ages of your students.

 - A “flotation device” activity in case your planned lesson ends sooner than expected.